talhahasanzia/unit-testing-guide/Readme.md

 There is a message _Expected to validate positive number as valid age but failed_ passed as 1st parameter.
 This is failure message.
 It is important to flag failures with meaningful messages.
 So when someone come across a failed test case in the log, s/he can identify what is the problem. _This is also a good practice._

+In most of the cases, this assert flow works in tests.
+But sometimes the methods dont return values.
+Like in VIPER which uses callback pattern.
+In this case `view` is holding reference to `presenter` and a `view` reference is inside a `presenter`. `View` calls `presenter.fetchSomething()` this method does not return anything but after it fetches, it calls `view.onSuccessfulFetch()`.
+How can we test presenter since its methods dont return anything?

+Similarly in case of `Request` when the `UserService` calls `createUser(User user)`, it doesnt do anything.
+It calls `request.execute(user, this)` and return nothing.

+There are two things we can do to test the flows or method that dont return anything:
+- If the method calls another method on any other object, this method call can be `verified` by Mockito framework.
+This is called testing interactions where we cannot test states (asserting values).
+- Check if the code runs without any exception.
+This is not the only thing you should be doing, but in rare cases like these, this is important factor.